kkrings/crspectra/README.rst

 =========================

-This Python package provides a database of published cosmic-ray energy spectra, measured by surface detectors *IceTop* or the *Pierre Auger Observatory*.
+This Python package provides a database of published cosmic-ray energy spectra, measured by surface detectors like *IceTop* or the *Pierre Auger Observatory*.
+Moreover, it gives access to an `external database`_, which includes electrons, positrons, anti-protons, and nuclide up to ``Z = 30`` for energies below the cosmic-ray *knee*.

 Getting started
 ---------------